 Is a Crestron home automation system your best option?

-Three brands dominate the world of professional-level home automation systems.
-These are Lutron, Control4 and Crestron.
+Four brands dominate the world of professional-level home automation systems.
+These are Lutron, Control4, Savant, and Crestron.
 Unlike their DIY alternatives that are easily available, all can only be purchased using an authorised dealer.
 Let’s explore the world of Crestron home automation.

 Headquartered in the USA, Crestron is widely used to automate high-end homes, schools, government buildings and many other settings.

 If you’re looking to build a smart home and a six-figure budget, it’s worth considering a Crestron home automation system as it brings a new level of control to your life and property.
 Let’s explore the brand in detail.

 Founded in 1971 by inventor and engineer George Feldstein, Crestron Electronics is one of the oldest home automation companies in the world.
 Based in New Jersey, USA, the company designs, manufactures, and distributes smart home and audiovisual equipment using a global dealer network.

 Much like other professional-level home automation systems, you can’t buy products directly from Crestron.
 Instead, they use a global network of dealers to design, install and configure automation systems.

 There are many uses for Crestron home automation products, with luxury homes only being a small part of their business.
 They also supply the US government, Microsoft, hotels, hospitals and schools.

 Crestron provides complete control of every element, whether the products are installed in a home or business.
 You can easily operate lights, heating, gates, TVs and a home cinema room, both in person and remotely using Wi-Fi.